Jacob Soboroff: Career

 In college, Soboroff was an aide to New York City Mayor Michael Bloomberg.

 Soboroff was a contributor to MTV's 2012 presidential election coverage, for which he discussed America's young voters with presidential candidate Mitt Romney.
 As the founding correspondent for AMC News, Soboroff interviewed actors and filmmakers.
 Soboroff co-hosted NBC's proactive school makeover show School Pride.
 He has contributed reporting to CNN, NPR's Weekend Edition, and the PBS series Wired Science.
 Between January and December 2014, Soboroff hosted YouTube Nation, a pop-culture oriented news show on YouTube.

-As a correspondent for MSNBC, Soboroff specializes in border issues, making him one of the first reporters to call public attention to the Trump administration family separation policy, whereby children were separated from parents who crossed the U.S.-Mexico border without proper documentation.
+As a correspondent for MSNBC (today known as MS NOW), Soboroff specializes in border issues, making him one of the first reporters to call public attention to the Trump administration family separation policy, whereby children were separated from parents who crossed the U.S.–Mexico border without proper documentation.
 He was one of ten journalists invited by authorities to tour Casa Padre, a facility in Texas housing 1500 boys ages 10 to 17.
 He described it as "shocking... an old Walmart which has essentially been turned into a child prison."
 His book on the subject, titled Separated: Inside an American Tragedy, was published on July 7, 2020.

 In late 2024, Soboroff was named one of America's 10 best TV news journalists by GALECA: The Society of LGBTQ Entertainment Critics.
 The organization, purveyors of the Dorian Awards to mainstream and LGBTQ-themed content, praised Soboroff for "his determined exposés on the U.S.-Mexico border crisis and the ongoing plight of immigrants."

 In January 2025, Soboroff reported on the wildfire destruction of his childhood neighborhood in Pacific Palisades.
 He also posted on Instagram.

-When the impending corporate spinoff of MSNBC from NBC News is completed by the end of 2025, Soboroff will join the cable network full-time as Senior National and Political Correspondent.
+In August 2025, with the split of MSNBC into Versant, Soboroff joined MS NOW full-time as Senior National and Political Correspondent.
+In March 2026, it was announced that Soboroff would host a new weekend morning show in June 2026.
+That show, Connect with Jacob Soboroff,' premiered on June 13, 2026, replacing Velshi after Ali Velshi became host of The 11th Hour.
+The show will be MS NOW's first show based in Los Angeles.

 Personal life

 Soboroff resides in Los Angeles.
-He married fashion executive Nicole Cari in 2012.
-He has two children.
+He married fashion executive Nicole Elizabeth Cari in 2012.
+Cari and Soboroff have two children.
 Soboroff is an executive director of the nonpartisan organization Why Tuesday?
 It seeks to make "America's democracy stronger through increased voter participation".